BullDogPatch/week-1-assignment/README.md

 The items will shrink to fit the available space, and they’ll wrap onto the next line because of flex-wrap: wrap;.
 In summary, flex: 1 1 45% helps ensure the elements are flexible, and they adjust their size to fit the container while maintaining a good layout on both small and large screens.

+#Todo
+Create a back to the top button un-comment the js to let the sound play
+Finish reflection (put what resources)